monsur/jscache/README.md

 		// Remove and return an item from the cache.
 		// If the item doesn't exist it returns null. cache.removeItem("A");

+		// Removes items from the cache which pass the provided test.
+		// If the test function returns true, the item will be removed.
+		// E.g., Remove keys which start with 'RemoveMe' cache.removeWhere(function(k, v) { return /^RemoveMe/.test(k); });

 		// Returns the number of items in the cache. cache.size();